-Flowering herb andrographis is effective for boosting immunity and warding off cold & flu infections.
+Asian herb andrographis seems to be effective at boosting immunity and warding off cold & flu infections.

 Andrographis is an Asian medicinal herb with a long history of use.
 It may help support immune system function through: